• 2/2/2023

 Dozers are known for their powerful earthmoving capabilities, easily pushing dirt across jobsites.
 But even though they are workhorses in the construction industry, they do need routine maintenance just like other equipment.

-Follow these seven routine dozer maintenance tips outlined by Engineering Manager Moo Young Park to get better performance and life out of your machine when working in tough applications.
+Follow these seven routine dozer maintenance tips outlined by Senior Engineering Manager Moo Young Park to get better performance and life out of your machine when working in tough applications.

 1. Follow the Dozer Operation & Maintenance Manual